Incorporating Encoding into Quantum System Design: Simulating Extensions with Time Control

 \subsection{Creation of States}

 In fact, the ability of the virtualisation technique of \cite{haselgrove2005} to simulate a perfect transfer chain in which every site perfectly transfers to its mirror site in the perfect transfer time $t_0$ has some extremely powerful consequences.
+We will now use this to produce arbitrary states of a single excitation on a chain.

-Let's say, for instance, that we're given a uniformly coupled chain of $M_B$ qubits.
-Before we append engineered chains for the purpose of tuning the spectrum, we will append a further $M_B$ uniformly coupled qubits.
+Imagine that we're given a uniformly coupled chain of $M_B$ qubits.
+Before appending engineered chains for the purpose of tuning the spectrum, we add a further $M_B$ uniformly coupled qubits.
 We will refer to these as the ``mirror system''.
 Then we add the extra chains at both ends to tune the spectrum.
 The longer the chains, the more accurate the protocol that we'll realise, at the cost of longer time.
 Once we've solved for that system, we will virtualise everything that we've added.

-Note that the virtualisation procedure is state dependent: it depends on the system's initial state.
-It is this initial state that we will now utilise.
-In particular, if we create \emph{any} single excitation state that we like in the mirror system, then in the perfect state transfer time, it arrives perfectly on the original system.
+Note that the virtualisation procedure is state dependent, being derived from the amplitudes $\{\psi_n(t)\}$ of the single excitation's evolution in the original system: it depends on the system's initial state.
+It is this dependence on the initial state that we will now utilise.
+In particular, if we create \emph{any} single excitation state that we like in the mirror system, then in the PST time, it arrives perfectly on the original system, while the virtualisation procedure will just reduce the initial state to a single excitation on the qubit that replaces the chain section.
+A numerical example is explicitly given in \cite{kay2023}.
 Translated into the virtualised system, you start with a single excitation on one of the two extremal spins, and the time control determines any single-excitation output state that you desire on the bulk system!